-A Certificate of Free Sale is defined as a certificate completed and issued by the Division of Public and Behavioral Services attesting that a specific food, drug, cosmetic product regulated by the State of Nevada is manufactured, distributed and offered for sale in this State is in conformance with all applicable food, drug, or cosmetic laws.
+A Certificate of Free Sale is defined as a certificate completed and issued by the Division of Public and Behavioral Health Services attesting that a specific food, drug, cosmetic product regulated by the State of Nevada is manufactured, distributed and offered for sale in this State, is in conformance with all applicable food, drug, or cosmetic laws.

 Certificates of Free Sale are required by many foreign countries in order to receive food, cosmetic or drug imports.
-The certificates certify that a company is in substantial compliance with the State and federal standards and are equivalent to products marketed domestically in the United States.
+The certificate's certify that a company is in substantial compliance with the State and federal standards and are equivalent to products marketed domestically, in the United States.

-A copy of the label of the product(s) requesting to be exported must be attached to the application.
+A copy of the label(s), of the product(s), requesting to be exported must be attached to the application.
 For labels not already approved by the State of Nevada or the FDA, labels must be reviewed and approved by the Environmental Health Section before a Certificate of Free Sale will be issued.
-A label review fee of $83.00 will be applied to each new label and significant changes to labels.
+A label review fee of $83.00 will be applied to each new label and significant change to labels.

 NEW *Notary Information*

 Certificates of Free Sale will no longer be notarized by Environmental Health Staff.
 These are available at the applicants’ request, certificates are issued with space for the applicant to notarize their signature.